HarryLin46/VideoClipper/README.md

    - After playback starts, you can use the blue slider to adjust the **current playback position**.

-- You may also fine-tune each segment using:

-   - **「目前正在調整: 開始點 / 結束點」** to select which point to adjust
-   - Green slider: start position
-   - Red slider: end position
-   - ±1s and ±0.1s buttons for precise adjustments

 If you do not wish to adjust anything, you may export directly.